AbrahamPapp/generalized-naive-bayes-demo/README.md

 ## Usage Guide

-This comprehensive guide demonstrates both operating modes using the classic Iris dataset.
+This comprehensive guide demonstrates the operating modes using the classic Iris dataset.

-### 1. Data Preparation
+### 0. Data Preparation

 #### Load and Explore the Dataset